alexthissen/DockerWorkshop2017/docs/Lab0-GettingStarted.md

 Resource Group Location:          WestEurope
 ```

-Create a public/private keypair in your working folder by running either `ssh-keygen.exe`.
-Alternatively, download [Putty](http://www.putty.org/) and run the `puttygen.exe` tool.
+Create a public/private keypair in your working folder by running either `ssh-keygen.exe` from the Git Shell.
+Alternatively, download [Putty](http://www.putty.org/) and run the `PUTTYGEN.EXE` tool.
 Click the `Generate` button and move your mouse over the blank area above the button.
 Save both the public and private key files, as `dockerswarm_publickey.pub` and `dockerswarm_privatekey.ppk` respectively.
 Place these files under the `$env:workshop` folder.

 On the [web page](https://docs.docker.com/docker-for-azure/#docker-community-edition-ce-for-azure), follow the link to either the Stable or Edge setup for a cluster.
 - [Stable channel](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fdownload.docker.com%2Fazure%2Fstable%2FDocker.tmpl): if you want to go for safe.